 - Purchased your puppy from a private seller (i.e. you did not breed them yourself, you paid for the puppy AND you did not obtain them from a formal rescue organisation, as we are interested in the process of buying a puppy).

 When will the study results be published?

 A peer-reviewed paper from this study will be submitted in Spring 2021, which will hopefully be published in an ‘open access journal’ (free for all to access) by Summer 2020.
-We will share the results of our study via the RVC website and social media channels and will send a copy of the paper to all owners who indicate they would like this and provide an email address to contact them at the end of the survey.
+We will share the results of our study via the RVC website and social media channels/ We will send a copy of the paper to all owners who indicated they would like this and provided a contact email address at the end of the survey.